 In developing crowdsourced platforms, the Northell team uses a large stack of technologies, including:

 - Modern approaches to creating a responsive, cross-browser layout;

 - PostgreSQL, MySQL, NoSQL, MongoDB, Redis.

-The organization of a crowdfunding platform is not limited to the development of a website, an app, and social media representations.
+The organization of a crowdfunding platform is not limited to the development of a website, an app, or social media.
 Other stages are also important:

 - Hiring employees;

 - The formation of a technical support base;

 - Obtaining permits and licenses.